MMPI®-2 The Minnesota Report™: Reports for Personnel Settings

 Scoring Options: Q-global™ Web-based Administration, Scoring and Reporting; Q Local™ Scoring and Reporting Desktop Software; Mail-in Scoring Service; or Hand Scoring

 Gain a Clearer Picture for Critical Hiring Decisions.
 As a psychologist, you play a crucial part in helping select candidates to fill high-risk, high-stress positions.
 Departments and agencies depend on your recommendations to help identify individuals who may be emotionally unsuited for demanding public safety roles.

-To help you confidently evaluate candidates for these critical jobs, the MMPI®-2 Revised Personnel System, 3rd Edition presents in-depth, occupation-specific information—with tailored reports for six public safety fields.
+To help you confidently evaluate candidates for these critical jobs, the MMPI®-2 The Minnesota Report™: Reports for Personnel Settings presents in-depth, occupation-specific information—with tailored reports for six public safety fields.
 Based on the most widely researched self-report instrument for employee selection, these MMPI®-2 reports have been revised to provide information that is even more focused on your needs.

 Whether you choose the comprehensive Interpretive Report or the Adjustment Rating Report, the Revised Personnel System will assist you in making solid hiring decisions.

 Mean Profiles.
 Uniquely based on data from more than 18,000 personnel cases, new occupation-specific mean profiles present targeted information to help provide strong support for hiring decisions.
 Both the Personnel Interpretive and Adjustment Rating Reports have been updated with two sets of mean profiles on the validity, clinical, content, and supplementary scales.
 One profile compares applicants to other applicants for the same positions; the other compares applicants to a sample of individuals applying for public safety positions generally.

 New mean profiles are provided in both the Personnel Interpretive and

 Adjustment Rating Reports for the validity, clinical, content, and